implse/Recursion/README.md

   instead be described in terms of smaller occurrence of the same problem.

 Number of Recursive calls : There is an upper limit to the number of recursive calls that can be made.
-To prevent this make sure that your base case is reached before stack size limit exceeds. (stack overflow error)
+To prevent this make sure that your base case is reached before `stack size limit` exceeds. (`stack overflow error`)

 ### Common Recursive Algorithms

-  - Fibonacci, factorial
+  - Fibonacci, Factorial
   - Merge Sort, Quick Sort
   - Binary Search
   - Tree traversals (in-Order, pre-Order, post-Order)
-  - Graph traversals (Breadth First Search and Depth First Search)
+  - Graph Traversals (Breadth First Search and Depth First Search)
-  - Dynamic programming
+  - Dynamic Programming
   - Divide and Conquer Algorithms
   - Backtracking Algorithms

 ## Call Stack

-When you call a function, the system sets aside space in memory for that function to do its necessary works.
+When you call a function, the system sets aside space in `memory` for that function to do its necessary works.

-We frequently call such chunks of memory stacks frames or function frames.
+We frequently call such chunks of memory `stacks frames` or `function frames`.

 These frames are arranged in a `stack`.
 The frame for the most recently called function is always on the top of the `stack`.